 - Citizenship Status

 - Medical condition

 Even though Georgia is an at-will employment state, employers cannot fire an employee if it violates the terms of a contract or employment agreement.
 Did you sign an employment contract when you first started working for your employer?

 Although every employment contract is different, some contracts provide very specific terms of termination, such as:

 - Requiring proper notice for termination as stated in the contract.

 - Providing employment for a fixed term in the contract.
 Terminating you before the contract ends can be a violation.

 If your employer violated the terms of your employment agreement, you might be able to establish that the employer breached the contract.
-Contact our law firm today to discuss your case so our lawyers can determine if any company policies, employee handbooks, or promises of job security made by your employer constitute an implied contract.
+Contact our law firm today to discuss your case so our employment lawyers can determine if any company policies, employee handbooks, or promises of job security made by your employer constitute an implied contract.

 What Damages Can I Recover in a Wrongful Termination Case?